Join us for an adventure in flavor!

 How many of you like Chinese food?

 Don’t get me wrong, I have been to some amazing Chinese sit down restaurants, but somehow I never get excited over the usual take out.
-It lacks that punch or flavor.
-But of course, you get what you paid for.
+It lacks that punch of flavor.
+But of course, you get what you pay for.

-The other alternative is start “woking” in your own kitchen and filling up your pantry with all those dark colored sauces, start sprouting, and dicing those colorful fresh veggies.
+The other alternative is start “woking” in your own kitchen and filling up your pantry with all those dark colored sauces, start growing sprouts, and dicing those colorful fresh veggies.
 Then you can control what you like in your stirs and fries.

 You like them garlicky?
 Or do you like more of that gorgeous ginger root?
 Perhaps a bit tangier with a little more vinegar?
 In my case, it’s more of those red peppers to make it Sichuan fiery with invisible dragons smoking from the dish… Don’t worry, I didn’t put too much in yours!